Uttarakhand Assembly Elections: Rishikesh Assembly Constituency Result 2022

-In Uttarakhand Assembly Election 2022, Hardwar Assembly Constituency (AC No. 25) in Hardwar district went to polls on February 14, 2022.
+In Uttarakhand Assembly Election 2022, Rishikesh Assembly Constituency (AC No. 24) in Dehradun district went to polls on February 14, 2022.

-Uttarakhand Election Result 2022: Hardwar Assembly constituency result will be declared on March 10, 2022.
+Uttarakhand Election Result 2022: Rishikesh Assembly constituency result will be declared on March 10, 2022.

-In Uttarakhand Assembly Election 2017, BJP candidate Madan Kaushik won Hardwar constituency seat securing 61742 votes, beating INC candidate Brahmswroop Brahmchari by a margin of 35927 votes.
-In 2017, the total voters in Hardwar constituency were 143519.
-Of that, 92917 voters cast their ballot visiting polling booths or exercising their voting franchise through postal ballots.
+In Uttarakhand Assembly Election 2017, BJP candidate Premchand Aggarwal won Rishikesh constituency seat securing 45,082 votes, beating INC candidate Rajpal Singh Kharola by a margin of 14,801 votes.
+In 2017, the total voters in Rishikesh constituency were 1,51,997.
+Of that, 97,573 voters cast their ballot visiting polling booths or exercising their voting franchise through postal ballots.

-Use the map below to get the latest updates, winners and losers in Hardwar assembly constituency.
+Use the map below to get the latest updates, winners and losers in Rishikesh assembly constituency.

 Follow us on Facebook | Twitter | Dailymotion | YouTube